Ezdesta/Mathisi-Linux-/README.md

  I made a mistake on the next line
- I meda a mistake here
+ I made a mistake here